Building a case for Privileged Session Management

-Privileged session management increases oversight and accountability so you can mitigate the risk of privileged account misuse.
+Privileged session management is an additional layer of control that provides oversight and accountability over privileged accounts so you can mitigate the risk of misuse.
 Even organizations with well-documented PAM policies don’t simply trust that people are doing the right things with privileged accounts and passwords.
-They use privileged session management as a second pair of eyes to increase confidence that best-practice PAM policies are in fact being followed.
+They use privileged session management as a second pair of eyes to increase confidence that best-practice PAM policies are, in fact, being followed.

 In privileged session management, the activities of every privileged user, including trusted insiders, third-party vendors, and connected systems, are managed and monitored from the time they launch a privileged session to when that session ends.